 Construct an Instruction from an Operation and a collection of Expressions.
 This method is not intended to be used except by the InstructionDecoder class, which serves as a factory class for producing Instruction objects.
 While an Instruction object may be built "by hand" if desired, using the decoding interface ensures that the operation and operands are a sensible combination, and that the size reported is based on the actual size of a legal encoding of the machine instruction represented.
-In the course of constructing an Instruction, the Expressions in operandSource will be transformed to Operand objects.
-This transformation will map the semantic information about which operands are read and written in the Operation object what to the value computations in operandSource.

-const Operation & getOperation () const
+const Operation & getOperation() const

-The Operation used by the Instruction

-See Operation (Section 3.2) for details of the Operation interface.
+Returns the Operation used by the Instruction.
+See Section 3.2 for details of the Operation interface.

-void getOperands (std::vector< Operand > & operands) const
+void getOperands(std::vector<Operand> & operands) const